UCP considers dropping requirement that all its candidates have experience spreading hate on social media - The Beaverton

 Two female UCP candidates have voluntarily left the race in the last week after their controversial social media posts came to light, while three male candidates whose problematic views on gender and race have also been recently publicized remain in the race.
 The UCP worries that if this trend continues, even male candidates might have to resign.

 “For some reason, this policy is starting to affect our ability to field candidates.
-Apparently in this election ’s not ‘politically correct’ to imply all transgender people are pedophiles or that women should consider themselves the sexual property of their husbands.
+Apparently in this election ’s not ‘politically correct’ to imply all transgender people are pedophiles or that should consider themselves the sexual property of their husbands.
 So we’re reluctantly considering dropping this requirement,” Kenney said.

 “We plan to win this election, and if that means running candidates who’ve never made even a single white nationalist Facebook post or tweeted that the purpose of gay-straight alliances is to convert into homosexuals, well, that’s a sacrifice we’re going to have to make.”